solidi/writing/42-reply-all-considered-harmful.md

 Over the years, my perception of how to use *Reply All* has changed.
 Earlier on, my understanding of its intoxicating power invoked a sense of urgency to all those addressed.
 But after being scrutinized in these exchanges and me targeting others, it has soured.
 Mix this in with selectively adding in authoritative figures; I now ***consider it harmful*** for the outcome of the ask and the long-term relationship for those involved.

+## You and I But Rarely Anyone Else

 While participating in *Reply All* threads over the years, I’ve learned the concept of a *directly responsible individual* who is accountable and owns a possible outcome.
-And when replying all, this can muddle who is directly responsible for the ask.
+And when replying all, this can muddle who is [directly responsible](https://twitter.com/LazMattarus/status/856501596099940352) for the ask.
 And suppose the message is poignantly addressed to a particular person.
 In some business cultures, the receiver may find it combative, comical, or downright ignore the ask while having an *unfamiliar* audience watching them.
 The perception of resistance is real when trust does not exist between them.

 *Reply All* has the potential to ***scorch-the-earth***.
 For select email clients, it is a dangerous default function.
 I’ve seen it become the *nuclear button* when context-sensitive information was released to an unattended audience.
 While I won’t reveal the example to protect the innocent, exposure to sensitive information clearly destroyed trust through teams and leaders.
 The result: potential sales loss, team members distrust, and leadership perceived as evil.
 It had been inadvertently misused in a downright embarrassing way.
 Yikes.